AK-Homberger/NMEA2000-Data-Sender/README.md

 - The 12 Volt is reduced with a DC Step-Down_Converter (D24V10F5, https://www.pololu.com/product/2831).

-- The Exhaust Temperature is measured with a DS18B20 Sensor (the DallasTemperature library has to be installed).
+- The Exhaust Temperature is measured with a DS18B20 Sensor (the DallasTemperature library has to be installed with the Arduiono IDE Library Manager).

 - The Fuel Level is measured with TGT 200 device from manufacturer Philippi (https://www.philippi-online.de/en/products/supervision/tank-sensors.html).
 The resistor value from 0 tp 180 Ohm is measured with 1K resistor in row and translated to percent.
 The ADC value has to be calibrated in the code.